Bill DeWeese: State House

 After leaving the Marines, DeWeese was elected to the Pennsylvania House in a 1976 special election and represented the 50th district (consisting of all of Greene and parts of Fayette and Washington Counties) for the ensuing thirty-six years.

 DeWeese's ascent through the echelons of House Democratic leadership began when he was elected by his colleagues as Majority Whip in 1988.
 Upon the death of Speaker of the House James Manderino, DeWeese was elected House Majority Leader in January 1990, serving in that position until he was elected Speaker of the House for the 1993–94 term.
-In 1994, he lost the Speakership when Democrat Rep. Tom Stish switched parties, giving the GOP the majority.
+In 1994, he lost the Speakership when Democratic Rep. Tom Stish switched parties, giving the GOP the majority.

 He went on to serve as Minority Leader from 1994 until 2006.
 With the election of fellow Democrat Ed Rendell as Governor of Pennsylvania in 2003, DeWeese was able to wield more influence than otherwise would have been expected from a Minority legislator.

 Following November 2006 elections, a tight race in Chester County gave a slim 102-101 majority to the Democrats, DeWeese became Democratic speaker-designate.
 Days before the General Assembly convened on January 2, 2007, Rep. Thomas Caltagirone of Berks County announced he would not support DeWeese as speaker but would remain a Democrat.
 For the second time, DeWeese was denied the speakership by a member of his own party.
 DeWeese then nominated Philadelphia County Republican Rep. Dennis O'Brien for the office of Speaker.
 O'Brien defeated fellow Northeast Philadelphia Republican John Perzel in a 105–97 vote.